platform9/express/README.md

 * pf9_uid
 * pf9_gid

+If these variables are not defined, the Host Agent Installer will allow the system to auto-assign the UID and GID.

 NOTE: This feature is not idempotent.
 If the 'pf9' user had not been created yet, Auto-Deploy will create the 'pf9' user and 'pf9group' group based on the values of pf9_uid and pf9_gid.
 If the 'pf9' user already exists, Auto-Deploy will skip the user/group management section; it will not attempt to alter the UID/GID settings.

 ## Running Auto-Deploy